 Expanding Artistic Practices

-The professorship Expanding Artistic Practices explores how artists and designers can collaborate on an equal basis with people from other, non-artistic domains.
-Through transdisciplinary research and education, it develops methods to prepare creative practitioners for their new role in society.
+The professorship Expanding Artistic Practices (2022-2026) explored how artists and designers can collaborate on an equal basis with people from other, non-artistic domains.
+Through transdisciplinary research and education, it developed methods to prepare creative practitioners for their new role in society.
+The professorship was led by Professor Nirav Christophe.

 Transdisciplinary co-creation

 Following on the conclusion of the professorship Performative Making Processes, Nirav Christophe launched a new research group that puts a sharper focus on transdisciplinary co-creation: Expanding Artistic Practices (In Dutch: Grensverleggende Artistieke Praktijken).
-In the coming years, this initiative will explore how co-creation can be made cross-disciplinary and equitable for all participants.
+Its purpose was to further explore the boundaries of transdisciplinary co-creation.
+Core principles of the professorship: multivocality and artistic research.

 Marjolijn van den Berg, coordinator research areas